×

 The family had contacted their landlord on several occasions to report conditions in the flat.

 However, the landlord failed to act.
-An inquest concluded in November 2022 found that the landlord was responsible for Awaab’s death.
+An inquest concluded in November 2022 that the landlord was responsible for Awaab’s death.

 The tragedy led the government to amend the Social Housing (Regulation) Act 2023 to prevent similar deaths.
-The new amendment was named “Awaab’s Law”
+The new amendment was named “Awaab’s Law”.

 What Are Landlords’ Responsibilities under Awaab’s Law?

-The law requires that social housing landlords must:
+The law requires that landlords must:

 What counts as a hazard?

-• Excess cold (below 16 degrees Celsius)
+• Excess cold

-• Excess heat (above 25 degrees Celsius)
+• Excess heat

-• Asbestos and MMF (man-made fibres)
+• Asbestos and man-made fibres (MMF)

 • Biocides